jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 x86 instruction directly.
 This difference may not exist on other hardware.
 I do not like it when a langauge tells me I can't touch the hardware if I want.
 A Math.NativeSin() would be nice.
 The streams library overall though has proven to be excellent, matching C++ in both scalar and parallel varieties.

+#### Update!

+Further experiments with Java using the JMH testing framework have shown the parallel streams to exhibit inconsistent performance.
+Sometimes executing in ~.375ms indefinitely.
+Sometimes executing that fast for only a few dozens iterations then suddenly taking ~.8ms indefinitely after that.
+Reasons unknown, if you have a JVM expert and have ideas, please email me.

 ### Javascript